Taylor Lake is particularly beautiful the last two weeks of September

 This post includes some affiliate links.
 If you make a purchase via one of these links, I will receive a small commission at no extra cost to you.
 Thank you VERY Much for your support.

-On the Taylor Lake hike you are treated to spectacular larch tree reflections in Taylor Lake in mid-late September
+On the Taylor Lake hike in Banff National Park you are treated to spectacular larch tree reflections in mid-late September

-On the Taylor Lake hike you are treated to spectacular larch tree reflections in Taylor Lake in mid-late September
+On the Taylor Lake hike in Banff National Park you are treated to spectacular larch tree reflections in mid-late September

 Taylor Lake hike summary